Government Shutdown Impacts Qualified Opportunity Zones

 Even so, there are deals building in the pipeline.
 More than 8,700 areas in economically distressed communities across the country have been designated as Qualified Opportunity Zones and potential targets for the estimated $6 trillion in idle capital gains in search of tax breaks.
 Varnum is actively assisting clients with creative deal structures that take advantage of the new tax incentive opportunity.

-Please visit our Qualified Opportunity Zone Funds service page for more information and to sign up for client alerts on the evolving regulatory landscape governing these deals, or contact Fred Schubkegel, Katie Roskam or Mary Kay Shaver with any Qualified Opportunity Zone questions.
+Please visit our Qualified Opportunity Zone Funds service page for more information on the evolving regulatory landscape governing these deals, or contact Fred Schubkegel, Katie Roskam or Mary Kay Shaver with any Qualified Opportunity Zone questions.

 You May Also Be Interested In